Marlyyyyy/top-cars-website/README.md

 Symfony comes with a profiler that can be enabled in both development and production environment.
 This profiler gives useful information about each request that is made, as well as how that request is processed within the application.
 Out of these information, the one I most frequently used was the list of queries sent by the Doctrine ORM.
 Using the profiler, I am proud to have discovered the phenomena called lazy-loading even before reading about it online.
 I noticed that the number of executed queries kept linearly increasing with the number of users on the Leaderboard page.
 This is because I was trying to access the progress of each user in a for loop, forcing Doctrine to create a new query every time.
 The solution was quite straightforward in most cases, as I simply had to write a DQL query which joined the appropriate entities together before I used the same loop over them.
 However, in one particular case I had to write a raw SQL query as I reached the limitations of DQL.
 I noticed that the response to most of my requests took strangely long (up to 600ms) even in the production environment where the debugging mode was turned off.
-According to the timeline of Symfonyâ€™s profiler, the execution time of the Security componentâ€™s firewall was longest.
+According to the timeline of Symfony's profiler, the execution time of the Security component's firewall was longest.
-I also enabled PHPâ€™s Xdebug extension to save profiling data, and I used Qcachegrind as a tool to visualise this data.
-According to this approach, Symfonyâ€™s ClassLoader proved to be the slowest.
+I also enabled PHP's Xdebug extension to save profiling data, and I used Qcachegrind as a tool to visualise this data.
+According to this approach, Symfony's ClassLoader proved to be the slowest.
 However, on Dice computers the response times were generally 10 times shorter (anything up to 50ms).
 This increase in performance was possibly caused by an enabled PHP accelerator such as APC.

 ### Refactoring ###